AlecRedmond/AR_BayesSolver/README.md

 - API for constructing Bayesian Network structures
 - Constraint-based marginal and conditional probability inputation
 - CPT estimation from a partially-constrained network using JTA/IPFP
-- Perform direct probabilistic inference to calculate posterior probabilities.
-- Query for marginal and joint probabilities, given posterior evidence.
+- Perform direct probabilistic inference to query for marginal and joint probabilities.
 - Generate random samples using a Weighted Likelihood sampling algorithm.

 # Installation